The Mathematics of Financial Independence: How to Engineer Your Early Retirement

 According to research by Fidelity, successful retirees who maintain their lifestyle typically hit specific "checkpoint" multipliers:

-- Age 30: Have 1x your annual salary saved.
+- Age 30: Have 1x your annual salary accumulated in retirement/and or investment accounts.

-- Age 40: Have 3x your annual salary saved.
+- Age 40: Have 3x your annual salary accumulated in retirement/and or investment accounts.

-- Age 50: Have 6x your annual salary saved.
+- Age 50: Have 6x your annual salary accumulated in retirement/and or investment accounts.

 To see what a 15% deduction looks like on your actual take-home pay, you can run the numbers on our Paycheck Calculator.